dfinity/interface-spec/spec/index.md

 This method is exposed as a query and is only accessible in non-replicated mode.
 Calls in replicated mode are rejected.
+Only users can call this method, not canisters (also no nested composite query calls).

 :::